layalarosa/RepositoryPattern/README.md

 # RepositoryPattern
 Repository Pattern in .Net Core 5.0.1 Proyecto de Prueba.

+The Web API can be texted in swagger.

 The repository pattern in .NET Core
 Entity Framework Core already serves as the unit of work.